Jorge Glas: Prison sentences

-On December 15, 2017, Glas was sentenced to six years in prison for taking $13.5 million from Brazilian conglomerate Odebrecht.
+On 15 December 2017, Glas was sentenced to six years in prison for taking $13.5 million from Brazilian conglomerate Odebrecht.
 On 2 January 2018, under Ecuador's Constitution's Article 146, as Glas was unable to exercise his office for 90 days, he was stripped of his office.
 On 6 January 2018, María Alejandra Vicuña was formally sworn in as Vice President of Ecuador after the National Assembly voted to approve her for the position.
 In October 2019, The National Supreme Court of Justice reaffirmed his six-year prison sentence.
-Glas has been imprisoned in Latacunga, south of Quito, since 2017.

-In April 2020, ex-vice president Jorge Glas was sentenced to 8 years in prison for aggravated bribery by a Court of the National Court of Justice.
+Glas was imprisoned in Latacunga, south of Quito, in 2017.
+In April 2020, Glas was sentenced to 8 years in prison for aggravated bribery by a Court of the National Court of Justice.
 In addition, he lost his political rights for 25 years.

-In January 2021, Ecuador's Superior Court added him another sentence of eight years in prison for misuse of public funds in an oil contract.
+In January 2021, Ecuador's Superior Court added another sentence of eight years in prison for misuse of public funds in an oil contract.

-He was granted Habeas corpus on April 10, 2022, which allowed him to be released on parole for 40 days, which was revoked by a court in the province of Santa Elena, with which Jorge Glas was imprisoned again.
+Glas was granted Habeas corpus on 10 April 2022, which allowed him to be released on parole for 40 days since his legal guarantees had been allegedly violated and also due to the inability to provide in prison the care that he needed for a health condition, which was revoked by a court in the province of Santa Elena, with which Jorge Glas was imprisoned again.
+In November 2022, Glas was released again, but could not leave the country during the remainder of his sentences.
+Then the attorney general's office said in a statement it was insisting on charging Glas with respect to the case involving public funds collected to aid the reconstruction of Manabí Province after a 2016 earthquake.
+In December 2023 Jorge Glas entered the Mexican embassy in Quito and asked for political asylum on the grounds he was being politically persecuted.

+On 5 April 2024, Ecuadorian police raided the Mexican embassy in Quito and arrested Glas.
+Mexico had granted Glas asylum just prior to the raid.
+After the raid, Mexico severed diplomatic relations with Ecuador.
+The next day, Nicaragua broke ties with Ecuador in solidarity with Mexico.

+On 9 April 2024, prison authorities said that Glas had been hospitalized in the Guayaquil naval hospital after not eating for 24 hours, adding that his condition was stable.

+On 9 October 2024 the U.S. State Department banned Glas from entering the United States on charges of corruption.

+On 5 January 2025, Glas was evacuated from La Roca prison in Guayaquil, after an alleged assassination attempt against him.
+On 30 June 2025, Glas was sentenced to another 13 years in prison for misusing public funds meant for reconstruction following the 2016 Ecuador earthquake.
+Glas was transferred to the El Encuentro maximum security prison on 11 November 2025.